tomvvd/StibProject/README.md

 # Stib Ride

 Welcome to the README file of the project : Stib Ride.
 This document provides a brief description of the program.
+This project is coded in Java and follows the MVP (Model-View-Presenter) architecture.

 ## Description